 - attentive to your questions and comments

 - on time as scheduled—no surprise visits

 - on site only when they are supposed to be

 - proactive in communicating about potential issues and presenting options for you to consider

-If you aren’t sure that your landscaping company is the right fit for your property, one of our garden management specialists would be happy to schedule a visit to take a walk through your lawn and gardens.
+If you have a friend or neighbor who feels their landscaping company isn’t the right fit, share this article with them.
+One of our garden management specialists would be happy to schedule a visit to take a walk through their lawn and gardens.